 In December 1967, with a major expansion planned, Sherwood Park planned to purchase the giant wooden racing roller coaster, the "Jetstream," including its colorful lighted sign, from the just-closed Riverview (Amusement) Park in Chicago.
 Because of insurance concerns, the roller coaster was never rebuilt.
 But... the Carowinds Amusement Park in Charlotte, North Carolina, opened a new coaster in 1968, the "Thunder Road," a racing wooden coaster with two trains (one for each side) from Riverview's Jetstream Roller Coaster.

-In 1977 the Warner-Lambert Company would purchase Sherwood Park and Sherwood Lodge for an expansion project.
+In 1977 the Warner-Lambert Company purchased Sherwood Park and Sherwood Lodge for an expansion project.
 Sherwood Lodge and the wooden buildings at Sherwood Park were donated to the Black Hawk Area Council of the Boy Scouts of America.
-The Boy Scouts with the help of many volunteers dismantled the buildings and moved them to another location.
+The Boy Scouts with the help of many volunteers, dismantled the buildings and moved them to another location.
 The rides were sold.
 And then...
 Kiddieland Park, Sherwood Park, and Sherwood Lodge were gone forever.

 Compiled by Dr. Neil Gale, Ph.D.

 These parks had a lot of the same rides as Kiddy Land in Steger.ReplyDelete